STD stands for sexually transmitted diseases, also known as sexually transmitted infection STI.

 Not all sexually transmitted infections can be cured.
 However most can be treated and controlled if caught and diagnosed in time.

-If you believe you have contracted an STI it is most important to refrain from sexual contact, inform any relevant sexual partners and
+If you believe you have contracted an STD it is most important to refrain from sexual contact, inform any relevant sexual partners and